ThinkDataEd/curriculum/docs/unit2/lesson14.md

 that the rich passengers were more likely to survive.
 And a small difference might mean that survival was just a matter of plain luck.

-25. Repeat Steps 17–23 from above a few more times (depending on how much class time you have available).
+25. Repeat steps 17–23 from above a few more times (depending on how much class time you have available).

 26. In pairs, ask students to discuss whether they think the real difference in median fare prices they calculated in step 13 above (£13.00 if all cards were used) is small or large. <span style="color:grey">***Answers will vary by